 Pharma & Nutra Services

-Our laboratories, equipped with the most modern instrumentation including UPLC, HPLC, LCMS, LC-MS/MS, LC-TOF-HRMS, GC, GC-MS and dissolution systems is operated by a well trained and highly motivated staff with an average of over 10 years of practical experience.
-The Pharmaceutical Analytical Laboratory is GMP inspected and under control of the respective authorities.
+Our laboratories, equipped with the most modern instrumentation including UPLC, HPLC, LC-MS, LC-MS/MS, LC-TOF-HRMS, GC, GC-MS systems are operated by a well trained and highly motivated staff with an average of more than 10 years of practical experience.
+The pharmaceutical analytical section of the laboratory is GMP-inspected and under control of the relevant authorities.

-The collection of whole blood samples on paper, known as dried blood spot (DBS), dates back to the early 1960s in new-born screening for inherited metabolic disorders.
-DBS offers a number of advantages over conventional blood collection.
-As a less invasive sampling method, DBS offers simpler sample collection and storage and easier transport, with reduced infection risk of various pathogens, and requires only a few drops of blood.
+The collection of whole blood samples on paper, known as dried blood spot (DBS), dates back to the early 1960s in new-born infant screening for inherited metabolic disorders.
+DBS offers several advantages compared to conventional blood collection.
+It is less invasive, easier to transport and store, with reduced risk of infection from various pathogens, and it only requires a few drops of blood.